If you're looking to take your NPPE Exam in 2021, this post has everything you need to get started on the right foot.

 Download my NPPE Cheat Sheet to get a summarized overview of the key topics and recommended study method.

 - It is long enough to consume some time.
-You only have 2.5 hours to write 110 questions, so the longer the questions are, the more challenging they become.
+You only have 2.5 hours to write 110 questions (or 3 hours for 120 questions for certain provinces), so the longer the questions are, the more challenging they become.